ewolff/microservices-primer/manuscript/chapter4.md

 individual scalability to robustness.
 Therefore, Microservices are not only a good supplement for a number of trends, but they represent also a solution for different problems.
 The trend to use Microservices is thus based on a number of reasons.
-Thus it is extremely unlikely that it will just be a short-lived hype.
+Therefore it is extremely unlikely that it will just be a short-lived hype.

 ##4.2 Self-contained Systems {#section4-2}

 An approach based on Microservices are
 [Self-contained Systems](http://scs-architecture.org).
-They focus on coarse-grained systems that allow teams to work independently.
+They focus on coarse-grained systems which allow teams to work independently.
 They should be integrated on the UI level and only use asynchronous communication among each other.
-This is a more coarse-grained architecture than Microservices and provides more guidance when using Microservices.
+This is a more coarse-grained architecture than Microservices.
+While Microservices can be used in many different scenarios and for many different purposes, as explained in [chapter 3](#chapter-3), Self-contained Systems represent a more specific approach to Microservices, which is custom-tailored to solve problems of large projects.

 ##4.3 An Example {#section4-3}

-The primer discusses Microservices only theoretically and does not introduce technologies for implementing.
+The primer discusses Microservices only theoretically and does not introduce technologies for implementation.
 On [Github](https://github.com/ewolff/microservice) an example can be found which uses Java, Spring Boot, Spring Cloud and the Netflix stack to run a Microservice-based architecture in a Docker environment.
-It is worthwhile to have look into this example to get an idea of the technologies enabling the use of Microservices.
+It is worthwhile to have a look into this example to get an idea of the technologies enabling the use of Microservices.

 ##4.4 More literature {#section4-4}